 This is a two day, online class hosted on Google Meet.
-Class limited to 8 students.
+Class is limited to 8 students.

 Time: 7pm - 9pm EST - Total 4 hrs

 Class Price: $315 (includes some tools and supplies, listed below)

 Included in class price & you will receive in the mail prior to class

 - THREE Kumiko jigs (22.5º, 45º, and 67.5º)